cosmicr/anotherx16/README.md

 ### Real Hardware

+**⚠️ Users have reported issues running on VERA Release 48, please use Release 47.0.2 until a fix is released.**

 To run the game on real hardware, copy the `ANOTHER.PRG` file and all the required bank files to your SD Card.

 Then, start the Commander X16, and at the BASIC prompt, type: